brimblehq/templates/README.md

 * Fork the repo [here](https://github.com/brimblehq/templates/fork) ✅
 * Clone the repository ✅
 * Make changes to templates.json ✅
-* Branch name of <code>brimble/template-name</code> ✅
+* Create a branch with the name: <code>brimble/template-name</code> ✅
 * Upload your banner image [here](https://forms.gle/FwUpnyjp46oiDT6w8) ✅
-* Mark your repository as template, in the settings page ✅
+* Mark your repository as a template, on the settings page ✅
 * Add brimble badge to readMe ✅
 * Create a Pull Request ✅
 * Wait for your template to go live 🚀